 TRANSCRIPT EVALUATION & TRANSFER OF CREDITS TO LONG BEACH CITY COLLEGE

-- PICK UP or download the Transcript Evaluation Request form at the Admissions & Records Office.
+- SUBMIT sealed, official transcripts and the Transcript Evaluation Request form to the Admissions & Records Office.

 - CHECK YOUR E-MAIL.
 You will receive an e-mail when the evaluation is complete.
 Follow the instructions in the e-mail to set up a counseling appointment to review the evaluation results.